cyclejs-community/component-combinators/notes/log architecture.md

 I can also emit at m level, in addition to the m-result component level.
 That allows to have the graph prior to execution of any component

-- add an advice library:
-  - var advisedFunction = meld.around(functionToAdvise, aroundFunction); is fine
-  - also have after and before (can't change values - be careful about exceptions in after)
-    - also the advising function MUST NOT raise exceptions... so no contracts performed by advices! or use around advices
-  - also addAdvices(functionToAdvise, advices) same as meld, but no around possible as props
-  - DO SEPARATELY IN THIS DIRECTORY (UTILS) AND THEN WHEN DONE MOVE TO UTILS
-  - THINK ABOUT NAMING of advised functions - how to conserve names without using eval??

 - `m` body
   - run around advice (componentDef, _settings, componentTree) - actually hard coded, not advice